 Humphry Repton and the landscape of Attingham Park

-It is now 220 years since the landscape you see at Attingham today was designed by Humphry Repton, the great landscape designer of the late 1700s and early 1800s.
+It's over 220 years since the landscape you see at Attingham today was designed by Humphry Repton, the great landscape designer of the late 1700s and early 1800s.
 Repton worked at Attingham in the earlier stages of his career and his ideas about landscape design continue to influence designers today.
-2018 marks the bicentenary of Repton's death.

 Thomas, 2nd Lord Berwick commissioned Repton in 1797 to work on proposals for his land at Attingham.
 He was paid a stipend of one hundred guineas a year for two visits.
 Repton completed his ‘Red Book’ the following year and some of his suggestions for improvement were carried out.

 " ...after the improvements of Attingham shall be completed, this little volume will remain in your Lordship’s library as a record of the principles on which those improvements have been conducted... "